 Maui, also known as the Valley Isle, is just southeast of Oahu.
 There are direct flights to Kahului Airport from more than 25 cities on the mainland; otherwise, it’s a quick 30-minute flight from Honolulu, and you’ll be able to see more than one island on your Hawaii vacation.

 The charming island of Maui is known for being a great spot for spotting humpback whales during the winter months.
-I highly recommend this 2-Hour Whale Watching Tour if you’re visiting between December and April to get up close and personal with these gentle giants.
+I highly recommend this 2-Hour Whale Watching Tour if you visit between December and April to get up close and personal with these gentle giants.

-Other top spots I recommend visiting in Maui are Front Street in Lahaina for some delicious food and Iao Valley State Park for its lush greenery and easy hiking trails.
-Maui is one of the best islands to visit in Hawaii to get in a good mixture of relaxation and adventure.
+Other top spots I recommend visiting in Maui are Front Street in Lahaina for delicious food and Iao Valley State Park for its lush greenery and easy hiking trails.
+Maui is one of the best islands to visit in Hawaii for a good mixture of relaxation and adventure.

 Where to stay on Maui:

-- Mid-Range: Days Inn by Wyndham Maui Oceanfront – This property is located right on Keawakapu Beach, one of many stunning golden sand beaches on the island.
-It features a fitness center, barbecue area, and laundry facilities for guests to use.
+- Mid-Range: Days Inn by Wyndham Maui Oceanfront – This property is located right on Keawakapu Beach, one of many stunning golden sand beaches.
+It features a fitness center, barbecue area, and laundry facilities for guests.

-- Luxury: The Westin Maui Resort & Spa – Located in Kaanapali, this beautiful resort features six outdoor pools, including one for adults only and one with a water slide.
-You are in close proximity to great shopping and plenty of fancy restaurants.
-Try out one of their hula dancing or lei-making classes offered on-site to immerse yourself in the Hawaiian culture.
+- Luxury: The Westin Maui Resort & Spa – Located in Kaanapali, this beautiful resort features six outdoor pools, one for adults and one with a water slide.
+You are near great shopping and plenty of fancy restaurants.
+Try out one of their hula dancing or lei-making classes on-site to immerse yourself in the Hawaiian culture.

 Lanai is the smallest of the main Hawaiian islands you can visit and certainly the most luxurious.
 If you are looking for a once-in-a-lifetime extravagant vacation, Lanai is the island for you.
 It is home to two Four Seasons luxury hotels, one focused on wellness and one overlooking the stunning Hulopo’e Bay.